A non-mandatory audit guide for LA’s to gain assurance that institutions are administering the 16 to 19 Bursary Fund correctly.

 Who this guide is for

-This in an audit guide from Education and Skills Funding Agency (ESFA) for the 2017 to 2018 academic year.
-It is designed to help local authorities gain assurance that institutions are administering the 16 to 19 Bursary Fund correctly.
-This guide will be of interest to local authority chief financial officers, directors of children’s services, heads of children’s services finance and heads of internal audit.
+This Education and Skills Funding Agency (ESFA) audit guide is designed to help local authorities gain assurance that institutions are administering the 16 to 19 Bursary Fund correctly.
+It will be of interest to local authority chief financial officers, directors of children’s services, heads of children’s services finance and heads of internal audit.

-It is important for local authorities to note that this guide is not mandatory.
-Local authorities must consider the risks to funding and the need for assurance in respect of their own direct provision, including local authority maintained schools with sixth forms, but it is for chief financial officers to determine whether and how any work should be undertaken to enable them to make their grant returns to ESFA.
-The use of all, part or none of this guide to enable them to do so is entirely at their discretion.
+The guide is not mandatory.
+Local authorities must consider the risks to funding and need for assurance for their own direct provision, including local authority maintained schools with sixth forms, but it is for chief financial officers to determine whether and how work is undertaken to enable them to make their grant returns to ESFA.

-16 to 19 Bursary Funds are subject to assurance as part of the normal assurance arrangements for 16 to 19 education and training.
+16 to 19 Bursary Funds are subject to normal assurance arrangements for 16 to 19 education and training.
 Institutions should ensure they have appropriate processes in place to record bursary applications and awards (including the number, value, purpose, whether awarded or not, and a brief justification for the decision).
 They must also be able to confirm, during any audit, the amount of any unspent funds that have been carried forward to the current academic year.

-This audit guide is designed to sit alongside the 16 to 19 Bursary Fund guide for the 2017 to 2018 academic year which provides more information about bursary fund eligibility and processes.
+The audit guide is designed to operate in conjunction with the 16 to 19 Bursary Fund guide, which provides more information about bursary fund eligibility and processes.

 Audit guide and working papers

-The purpose of the audit approach set out in this guide is to gain assurance that institutions have an appropriate system of controls in place to effectively administer 16 to 19 Bursary Fund payments to students.
-This will ensure that payments are made in accordance with ESFA requirements set out in the 16 to 19 Bursary Fund guide.
+The audit approach set out in this guide aims to gain assurance that institutions have an appropriate system of controls in place to administer 16 to 19 Bursary Fund payments effectively to students.
+This ensures payments are made in accordance with ESFA requirements set out in the 16 to 19 Bursary Fund guide.

-ESFA suggests that, where possible, local authorities should consider an integrated approach to individual audits at institutions.
+ESFA suggests that local authorities may wish to consider an integrated approach to individual audits at institutions.
 This means undertaking 16 to 19 Bursary Fund audits when they visit an institution to perform audit work in other areas, for example, the funding audit at maintained school sixth forms.

 Local authorities can obtain assurance over 16 to 19 Bursary Funding in a number of different ways, for example, controls review/evaluation with walkthrough/compliance testing and/or the substantive testing of individual students.
-It is entirely at the discretion of individual local authorities which type of audit testing, or combination of testing, they choose to undertake.
+Local authorities have discretion to decide which type of audit testing they undertake.

-To assist local authority auditors, ESFA has provided a brief controls questionnaire alongside this document.
-This questionnaire sets out the key areas where assurance is needed and can be completed through discussions with the institution.
+The ESFA working papers include a brief controls questionnaire.
+The questionnaire sets out the key areas where assurance is needed and can be completed through discussions with the institution.
 Identified control weaknesses and suggestions for improvement should be reported to the institution by completing the relevant column in the document.
 The questionnaire (and other documents noted below) include both bursary funding and free meals in further education though local authorities will not usually need to use the free meals sections.

-When undertaking its own audits of 2017 to 2018 bursary funding, ESFA has determined that institutions will be given a 5 day grace period in which to resolve any errors identified during the audit; for example, due to missing evidence or documentation.
-Local authorities may wish to adopt the same approach, but again it is emphasised that this is not mandatory.
+ESFA gives institutions a 5 day grace period in which to resolve any errors identified during an audit; for example, to provide missing evidence or documentation.
+Local authorities may wish to adopt the same approach but this is not mandatory.

-The working papers also include 3 documents that can be used to record any actual payment errors identified and any recovery action.
-There is one document for each of free meals in further education (though local authorities will not usually need to use this), 16 to 19 vulnerable bursaries and 16 to 19 discretionary bursaries.
-The funding errors summary is the final working papers document and can be used to provide an overview of the value of the total errors within the sample.
+The working papers also include 3 documents that can be used to record any actual payment errors identified and any recovery action taken.
+There is 1 document for free meals in further education (though local authorities will not usually need to use this), 1 for 16 to 19 bursaries for vulnerable groups and 1 for 16 to 19 discretionary bursaries .
+The funding errors summary is the final working papers document and can be used to provide an overview of the value of the total errors.

-Note 1: ESFA believes that an institution should be able to demonstrate that its assessment of a student’s eligibility has covered the following:
+Institutions must be able to demonstrate their assessment of a student’s eligibility has verified:

-- the general eligibility criteria (set out in the 16 to 19 Bursary Fund guide and EFSA 16 to 19 Funding Guidance); that is age, residency (see Note 2 below) and type of provision
+general eligibility criteria (set out in the 16 to 19 Bursary Fund guide and EFSA 16 to 19 Funding Guidance); that is, age, residency and type of provision

-- where applicable, the specific criteria for receipt of a vulnerable bursary (set out in the 16 to 19 Bursary Fund guide), including the student’s financial need for a bursary
+specific criteria for receipt of a bursary for vulnerable groups (set out in the 16 to 19 Bursary Fund guide), including the student’s financial need for a bursary

 specific criteria for receipt of a discretionary bursary (set out in the 16 to 19 Bursary Fund guide).
-These criteria are determined by the institution itself and may, for example, be based on the evidenced level of the student’s household income and the type of financial help each student needs to participate
+These criteria are determined by the institution and may, for example, be based on the evidenced level of the student’s household income and the type of financial help each student needs to participate

 How to ask a question about this guide